GuruMaps/AndroidManual/02-features.md

 <img src="/assets/transit_point_popup.png" width="375" height="147" />

-### Voice directions
+### Voice instructions

 When you’re navigating to a place, you can hear voice directions.
 You can stop receiving directions at any time while in navigation mode by tapping sound icon ![](/assets/sound_icon.png)

-**Tip**: long tap on the sound icon allows to choose one of the supported languages, which will be used for voice instructions.
-You can also change the language selection to hear the driving directions in the app Settings > Navigation.
+A long tap on the sound icon allows choosing one of the supported languages, which will be used for voice instructions.
+You can also change the language selection to hear the navigation instructions in the app Settings &gt; Navigation.

 ## Importing KML/KMZ/GPX Files {#importing}